 Licensed practical nurses (LPNs) work under both registered nurses and physicians to provide basic nursing care, such as changing bandages, checking blood pressure, helping patients with self-care tasks such as bathing or dressing, etc. The work will vary depending on the setting and state.
 If you're considering a career in nursing but aren't ready to commit to a higher degree, becoming an LPN is the way to go.
 You can always advance your education, down the line.

 LPNs must complete an accredited program to earn LPN designation.
-These programs typically take about a year to complete and combine classroom and supervised clinical experience.
+These programs take about a year to complete and combine classroom and supervised clinical experience.
 If you want to get into nursing, but don't want to obtain a higher degree, becoming an LPN is a good option.
-The average annual wage for an LPN in 2016 was $44,090.
-There were 724,500 LPN jobs in 2016.
+The average annual wage for an LPN in 2019 was $47,480.

 Medical administrative assistants work in office settings or hospitals, and perform tasks such as answering phones, collecting patient information, scheduling appointments, verifying insurance information, and greeting patients in the waiting room.
 They must be good at multi-tasking and customer service.
 This is a great introductory job into the business-side of medicine.

-There are no formal requirements for medical administrative assistants; however, most are certified.
-According to the U.S. Bureau of Labor Statistics, the average annual wage for medical administrative assistants working a physician office is $33,820 per year, whereas hospitals average at $35,550.
-The number of jobs in 2016 was 556,820.
+There are no formal requirements for medical administrative assistants.
+Most, however, are certified.
+According to the U.S. Bureau of Labor Statistics, the average annual wage for medical administrative assistants working a physician office is $34,800 per year.

 Medical assistants support physicians with administrative and clinical help to provide basic care for patients.
 They may perform administrative tasks such as scheduling appointments, updating medical records, bookkeeping, and preparing patients for exams.
 Their clinical tasks may include taking patients' vital signs, preparing blood samples for lab work, administering injections, etc. Medical assistants are a great entry level position, which can provide both clinical and administrative experience.

 There are no formal education requirements to be a medical assistant, but most employers require certification.
 Most medical assistants undergo on-the-job training and earn a medical assisting diploma that can be completed in 12 months.
-According to the U.S. Bureau of Labor Statistics, Median annual salary in 2016 was $31,540.
-The number of medical assistant jobs in 2016 was 634,400.
+According to the U.S. Bureau of Labor Statistics, Median annual salary in 2019 was $32,540.

 Even though medical billing and coding are often thought to be the same career, they are distinct jobs.
-A medical biller must understand coding language and how to read medical invoices, and makes sure everyone is billed correctly.
+A medical biller must understand coding language to know how to read medical invoices and ensure accuracy.
 A medical biller submits and follows up on claims with health insurance companies to receive payment for services rendered by a healthcare provider.
 A knowledgeable biller can optimize revenue performance for the practice or hospital they bill for.

 Medical coders transform healthcare diagnosis, procedures, medical services, and equipment into universal medical alphanumeric codes.
 The diagnoses and procedure codes are taken from medical record documentation, such as physician's notes, laboratory and radiologic results, etc., to be paid by insurance carriers.
 They check the medical chart to ensure it's coded correctly because there is a direct correlation between code choice and physician reimbursement.

 Many hospitals and physician practices require medical coders to obtain certification.
-Average pay is as high as $52,707, depending on credentials and experience.
-Certified medical coders earn 21 percent more than those without certification.
+Average pay is as high as $65,028, depending on credentials and experience.
+Certified medical coders earn 21% more than those without certification.

 Medical record auditors must understand governmental coding guidelines, physician documentation, fraud, abuse, and penalties for incorrect documentation.
 It is a critical piece to compliant and profitable healthcare facilities and physician practices.
 Auditors perform quality assurance and coding risk analysis, and communicate the results and findings to physicians, coding staff, and compliance officers.